T.O.P: 2019–present: Focus on art, departure from YG Entertainment and BigBang, and Squid Game role

-On February 7, 2022, YG Entertainment announced that Big Bang would make their comeback with a new song on April 5.
-They also announced that T.O.P ended his exclusive contract with YG Entertainment, although he will continue to participate in group activities with the band.
+T.O.P holds several records in the art world, becoming the first K-pop singer to be named to a list of 200 artists in the art world at Growse Magazine.
+On February 7, 2022, YG Entertainment announced that BigBang would make their comeback with a new song on April 5.
+They also announced that T.O.P ended his exclusive contract with YG Entertainment.
+YG announced at the time that he would continue with group activities.
+However, T.O.P confirmed on May 31, 2023, that he had withdrawn from the group.